Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class VideoStreamOverlay.rst

 NA

-.. note :: “VideoStreamOverlay.h” must be included to use the class function.
+.. note :: "VideoStreamOverlay.h" must be included to use the class function.
 Text size should be configured before OSD is started using begin().

 **VideoStreamOverlay::createBitmap**
 ------------------------------------